raspberrypilearning/flappy-astronaut/en/step_16.md

 ## Finishing up
-- There are just a couple of things to finish off now.
+- There are just a couple of things to do before you're done.
 On the very last line, you should display a message to indicate that the game is over.

 	```python
 	sense.show_message('You Lose')
 	```

-- Now when your astronaut collides with the pipes, the message should scroll.
+- Now, when your astronaut collides with the pipes, the message should scroll.

 - You may notice a small bug in the program.
 Sometimes you can fly your astronaut straight through the pipes.
 This is because the joystick detection is operating outside of the main game loop.

-- To fix this create a new variable called `game_over` and set it to `False` near where you have set your colour constants.
+- To fix this, create a new variable called `game_over`, and set it to `False` near where you have set your colour constants.

 	```python
 	game_over = False
 	```

-- Now you can change your `while True` loop, so that it becomes a `while not game_over` loop.
+- Now you can change your while True loop so that it becomes a `while not game_over` loop:

 	```python
 	while not game_over: